 - Money: How will you generate revenue from operating your blog to help cover food/operating costs and your time?
 Read up on How to Monetize your Food Blog (it’s an incredible resource on how to use ad networks as well!)

-- Time management tools: Redbooth, Teambox, CoSchedule, and good ole’ Google Calendar are just a few to help keep organized.
+- Time management tools: Asana, Teambox, CoSchedule, and good ole’ Google Calendar are just a few to help keep organized.

 - Mental exercise: All of the Zen Habits archive articles are fantastic to read through.
 Many times I’ll take a scroll through his wonderful blog posts about general mental and emotional health.
 Running a blog can be a lot of work, it’s important to stay in the game and know your limits to avoid burnout/stress.

-I hope this helps answer your questions, let me know what else pops up and comment below.
-Best of luck to you!
+I hope this helps answer your questions, let me know what questions you have, feedback, more advice, etc.!